-The Bank shall not grant any severance pay (other than the terminal benefits and gratuity as per the provisions) to the MD&CEO/WTD.
+The Bank shall not grant any severance pay (other than the terminal benefits and gratuity as per the provisions).

-Bank shall not provide any facility or funds or permit MD&CEO/WTD to insure or hedge his/her compensation structure to offset the risk alignment effects embedded in the compensation package.
+Bank shall not provide any facility or funds or permit to insure or hedge his/her compensation structure to offset the risk alignment effects embedded in the compensation package.

-1. Quantitative Disclosures on Remuneration (The quantitative disclosures should only cover Whole Time Directors / Chief Executive Officer/ Other Risk Takers):
+Quantitative Disclosures on Remuneration (The quantitative disclosures should only cover Whole Time Directors / Chief Executive Officer/ Other Risk Takers):

-Particulars 2017-18 2016-17 a) Number of meetings held by the Remuneration Committee during the financial year and remuneration paid to its members.
-5 Meeting and remuneration of Rs.
-4.80 lakh 3 Meeting and remuneration of Rs.
-2.80 lakh b) Number of employees having received a variable remuneration award during the financial year.
-Nil Nil c) Number and total amount of sign-on awards made during the financial year.
-Nil Nil d) Details of guaranteed bonus, if any, paid as joining / sign on bonus Nil Nil e) Details of severance pay, in addition to accrued benefits, if any.
-Nil Nil f) Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and other forms.
-Nil Nil g) Total amount of deferred remuneration paid out in the financial year.
-Nil Nil h) Breakdown of amount of remuneration awards for the financial year to show fixed and variable, deferred and non-deferred.
-Nil Nil i) Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments.
-Nil Nil j) Total amount of reductions during the financial year due to ex-post explicit adjustments.
-Nil Nil k) Total amount of reductions during the financial year due to ex- post implicit adjustments.
-Nil Nil
+Particulars 2018-19 2017-18 a) Number of meetings held by the Remuneration Committee during the 5 Meetings 5 Meetings financial year and remuneration paid to its members.
+Remuneration Remuneration - Rs.
+3.80 lakh - Rs.
+4.80 lakh b) Number of employees having received a variable remuneration award Nil Nil during the financial year.
+INII INII c) Number and total amount of sign-on awards made during the financial Nil Nil year. d) Details of guaranteed bonus, if any, paid as joining / sign on bonus Nil Nil e) Details of severance pay, in addition to accrued benefits, if any.
+Nil Nil f) Total amount of outstanding deferred remuneration, split into cash, Nil Nil shares and share-linked instruments and other forms. g) Total amount of deferred remuneration paid out in the financial year.
+NA NA h) Breakdown of amount of remuneration awards for the financial year to Nil Nil show fixed and variable, deferred and non-deferred. i) Total amount of outstanding deferred remuneration and retained Nil Nil remuneration exposed to ex post explicit and/or implicit adjustments. j) Total amount of reductions during the financial year due to ex-post Nil Nil explicit adjustments. k) Total amount of reductions during the financial year due to ex- post Nil Nil implicit adjustments.